SimoneAstarita/queer_NLP_bib/README.md

 # Queer NLP Paper Repository
 This repository collects papers that sit at the intersection between the queer community and natural language processing.
 It is sorted by tasks, and a single paper can appear in multiple sections.
 Tasks are presented in alphabetical order and papers are presented in chronological order.
-At the end, there are position papers as well as papers revolving around the solution of a particular shared task.
-The citation style used is akin to the one used by the Association for Computational Linguistics (ACL).
-The [bib file](refs.bib) contains unique references for all the papers in this repository.
+We leave at the end position papers and papers on shared tasks.

 This repository does not contain:
 - papers from outside of NLP (e.g. linguistics, sociology, gender studies);
 - papers that don't explicitly mention the queer community or subsets of the queer community.

+The citation style used is akin to the one used by the Association for Computational Linguistics (ACL).
+The [bib file](refs.bib) contains unique references for all the papers in this repository.

 If you want a paper to be added to this repository, you can make a pull request or submit it via <a href="https://docs.google.com/forms/d/e/1FAIpQLScpZxc6V5OgS77hy08qt3iuA1vOdqkvCuQ74xRSGJ6Hjs7zAw/viewform?usp=header"><u>this google form</u></a>.